-Four Gentona power assisted baths from Gainsborough Specialist Bathing have been installed at the recently opened St Brendans Care Home to enhance quality care provision.
+Four Gentona power assisted baths from Gainsborough Specialist Bathrooms have been installed at the recently opened St Brendans Care Home to enhance quality care provision.

 B&M Care was established in 1975 when Chairman Bill Hughes opened his first care facility in St. Albans, Hertfordshire.
 This care home proved highly successfully through a commitment to quality service delivered by caring and diligent staff.